jczic/MicroWebSrv/README.md

 - `"microWebSrv.py"` - The Web server
 - `"microWebTemplate.py"` - The optional templating language for **.pyhtml** rendered pages

+Simple but effective :
+- Use it to embed a cool Web site in yours modules
+- Handle POST requests to interract with user and configure options
+- Exchange in JSON format on HTTP methods to make an embedded fullREST API
+- Serve files on the fly to export any data to the user
+- Play with AjAX to interact speedly with a Web application

 ### Using *microWebSrv* main class :

 | Name  | Function |